Branch naming

 |---|---|---|

-Feature branches are not auto-deleted when the feature PR merges — GitHub’s delete-on-merge policy handles task and fix branches.
+Pipeline branches are not auto-deleted when the final PR merges — GitHub’s delete-on-merge policy handles task and fix branches.